 Best for

-- “Why are you switching” answer
+- The “why are you switching” answer

-- Cover letter framing
+- Cover-letter framing

 - LinkedIn About section